Kenya is the perfect environment to know the cycle of life in its purest form through safaris.

 The Maasai occupy a large area throughout northern Tanzania and southern Kenya.
 In Kenya, the best area to meet them is Maasai Mara and Amboseli.
 The Maasai of Kenya and Tanzania are the same tribe, although due to the border and the interest of the governments in making them sedentary, some differences are appreciated in small details, as in their jewelry for example.
 When the Maasai of Tanzania use more white and red, those of Kenya use more striking combinations of colors.

-Playa Diani is the perfect place to end a trip to Kenya.
-Here, you can relax after the long hours spent en route during your safari through the legendary Masai Mara, the Amboseli National Park or those of Tsavo East and Tsavo West.
+Diani beach is the perfect place to end a trip to Kenya.
+Here, you can relax after the long hours spent in route during your safari through the legendary Masai Mara, the Amboseli National Park or those of Tsavo East and Tsavo West.
 In the shade of the coconut trees, lying on a white sand so fine and soft that it will seem to be on velvet, you will have time to relax.

 Ruins of Gede